google/cdc-file-transfer/README.md

   git submodule update --init --recursive
   ```

-Finally, install an SSH client on the Windows device if not present.
+Finally, install an SSH client on the Windows machine if not present.
 The file transfer tools require `ssh.exe` and `sftp.exe`.

 ## Building